-6 people are dead and several more injured after sandstorm leads to 20 vehicle crash in Utah
+7 people are dead and several more injured after sandstorm leads to 20 vehicle crash in Utah

-(CNN)Six people are dead and several more were critically injured when authorities say a sand or dust storm caused visibility issues that led to a series of crashes involving 20 vehicles in Utah Sunday evening.
+(CNN)Seven people are dead and several more were critically injured when authorities say a sand or dust storm caused visibility issues that led to a series of crashes involving 20 vehicles in Utah Sunday evening.

 The crashes happened on I-15 near Kanosh, the Utah Department of Public Service (DPS) said in a news release.